divya-binil/www.intellectualfrontiers.com/src/content/post/patent-summaries/the-complexities-of-data-management-in-contemporary-healthcare.md

 ---
-title: The Complexities of Data Management in Contemporary Healthcare
+title: The Complexities of Data Management in Contemporary Healthcare Solutions
+excerpt: Modern healthcare centers, from sprawling hospitals to intimate nursing homes, meticulously maintain an extensive cache of medical data about their patients.
+sectiontype: blog
+image: '/images/patents/us11006920b2-image-01.jpg'
+head:
+  [
+    {
+      tag: 'meta',
+      attrs:
+        {
+          name: 'title',
+          content: 'Optimizing Data Management with Contemporary Healthcare Solutions | IntellectualFrontiers', },
+    },
+    {
+      tag: 'meta',
+      attrs:
+        {
+          name: 'description',
+          content: 'Unlock the power of contemporary healthcare solutions for efficient data management and real-time patient care in modern medical facilities', },
+    },
+    {
+      tag: 'meta',
+      attrs:
+        {
+          property: 'og:title',
+          content: 'Optimizing Data Management with Contemporary Healthcare Solutions | IntellectualFrontiers', },
+    },
+    {
+      tag: 'meta',
+      attrs:
+        {
+          property: 'og:description',
+          content: 'Unlock the power of contemporary healthcare solutions for efficient data management and real-time patient care in modern medical facilities', },
+    },
+    {
+      tag: 'meta',
+      attrs:
+        {
+          name: 'twitter:title',
+          content: 'Optimizing Data Management with Contemporary Healthcare Solutions | IntellectualFrontiers', },
+    },
+    {
+      tag: 'meta',
+      attrs:
+        {
+          name: 'twitter:description',
+          content: 'Unlock the power of contemporary healthcare solutions for efficient data management and real-time patient care in modern medical facilities', },
+    },
+  ]
 uspto-canonical-id-label: Patent
 uspto-patent-number: US11006920B2
 inventor: Shah N. Shahid
 owner-current-assignee: Netspective Communications LLC
 patent-owners-rights:
 territorial-scope: US
 uspto-patent-family-members-publication-numbers:
 application-date:
 issue-date:
 expiry-date:
 patent-status: Active
-url: "/ip/the-complexities-of-data-management-in-contemporary-healthcare"
+url: '/patent-summaries/the-complexities-of-data-management-in-contemporary-healthcare-solutions'
 uspto-patent-pdf:
 uspto-patent-url:
 thumbnail:
 uspto-patent-citation-label:
 forward-citations:
 backward-citations:
 abstract-of-the-invention-label:
 abstract-of-the-invention:
 problem-solved-by-the-invention:
 topics:
 images:
-image: "/images/no-image.jpg"
 external-links: https://patents.google.com/patent/US11006920B2/
 downloadable-documents:
   - anchor_text: Download PDF
     link_url:
   - anchor_text: Download Claim Summaries
     link_url:
 ---

-Modern healthcare centres, from sprawling hospitals to intimate nursing homes, meticulously maintain an extensive cache of medical data about their patients.
+Modern healthcare centers, from sprawling hospitals to intimate nursing homes, meticulously maintain an extensive cache of medical data about their patients.
 This extensive dataset, inclusive of demographics, medical history, diagnostic outcomes, prescriptions, and other salient details, plays a pivotal role in numerous administrative and clinical procedures.
 It is instrumental for patient tracking, billing procedures, long-term assessments, remote patient care, telemedicine applications, and ongoing health evaluations.

-Historically, the aggregation and storage of such vast amounts of data was a challenge.
-The utilization of electronic health record data banks (EHRDB) changed the scenario.
+Contemporary healthcare solutions, including electronic health record data banks (EHRDB), have historically addressed the aggregation and storage of such vast amounts of data.
 By offering a centralized system, EHRDBs ensure data from various entities is electronically maintained and can be retrieved upon demand.
 However, the growing complexity and variety of medical devices have opened up new challenges.

 ## Pioneering Approaches for Advanced Medical Device Management

-Recognizing these challenges, an innovative technology has been formulated.
+Recognizing these challenges, contemporary healthcare solutions have introduced an innovative technology.
 At its core lies a technology designed to decipher the physiological characteristics of a patient.
 By generating signals that reflect the instantaneous physiological state, it bridges the gap between human biology and machine intelligence.

 There are devices designed to emit signals that reflect their operational states.
 This feature ensures that medical professionals are always abreast of the performance and functionality of their equipment.